Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 RSUN_REF=          695700000.0
 ```

-The first voxel centre is at -2.98828125 solar radii and the outer cell boundary is at -3.
+The first voxel center is at -2.98828125 solar radii and the outer cell boundary is at -3.
 The corresponding last
 cell boundary is at +3.

 # glTF geometry-scene profile

 glTF scenes are suitable for explicit geometry such as field lines, triangulated surfaces, or point samples.
 JHV
 uses Assimp, the Open Asset Import Library, to read both `.gltf` and `.glb` files.
 Assimp reads the asset, while JHV
-defines the supported feature set, interprets the solar metadata below, and places the geometry in the solar scene.
+supports the features described in this profile, interprets the solar metadata, and places the geometry in the solar
+scene.

 glTF defines many features beyond this profile.
 A file that works in a general glTF viewer may contain features that
 JHV does not support.
 The following sections describe the subset producers can currently rely on.